LUMIFLON USA, Technical Specifications Architectural, 108 Chambers

 LUMIFLON USA, Technical Specifications Architectural, Hennepin Medical Center

 Additionally, the specification may differ based on whether the coating is factory or field-applied.
 There are different types of coatings that are used within those applications.
-Factory application allows the usage of heat, which allows the use of .
+Factory application allows the usage of heat, which allows the use of powder coatings.
 These coatings require heat to cure and special spray equipment that is currently only feasible in a factory setting.
 Within a field application, the use of an oven is not available, which impacts the type of coating system available.
 These factors are equally important to call out in a specification.

 The Architectural Specification Guidelines for both Field-Applied and Factory-Applied Applications